radremedy/radremedy/README.md

 See the [Contributing document](https://github.com/radremedy/radremedy/blob/master/CONTRIBUTING.md) if interest *after* reading this section.

+See the projects [wiki](https://github.com/radremedy/radremedy/wiki) for more technical details

 This app is coded using python, [Flask](http://flask.pocoo.org/), and a couple of [flask extensions](http://flask.pocoo.org/extensions/).
 Make sure to learn Flask if you don't have any experience with it.
 It's